cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 The `amt` is the amount of the funds that belong to the closer, according their receipt and the previous state.
-It does not reflect the receipt of the non-closer who is yet to settle.
-The calculation is described below.
+It does not reflect the receipt of the non-closer who is yet to settle but already includes the difference between the squashes from the latest snapshot.
+The detailed calculation is described below.

-The `sq` is the latest squash for the non-closer, that is, the squash representing the cheques received by the `non-closer`.
+The `squash` is the latest squash for the non-closer, that is, the squash representing the cheques received by the non-closer.
+It will be used against the non-closer receipt squash to calculate the final `amt`.

 The `timeout` is the time after which the closer may perform an `elapse` step.